timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Moment of Truth: First Power-On

-Now comes the exciting part - seeing your TS Pico in action for the first time.
+Now comes the exciting part - seeing your TS-Pico in action for the first time.
 But before we jump in, let's set proper expectations so you know what to look for.

 **Turn on your TS 2068** as you normally would.
-You should see the familiar startup sequence: the copyright messages will appear just as they always have.
-This is important - it means your TS 2068 is starting up normally and the TS Pico isn't interfering with basic operations.
+You should see the familiar startup sequence: the copyright messages will appear just as they always have, plus the TS-Pico copyright message.
+This is important - it means your TS 2068 is starting up normally and the TS-Pico has successfully initialized.

-### Your First TS Pico Command
+### Your First TS-Pico Command

-Once you see the familiar cursor (that little "K" in the corner), you're ready to say hello to your TS Pico.
+Once you see the familiar "K" cursor, you're ready to say hello to your TS-Pico.
 Let's start with something simple that will prove everything is working:

 Type exactly this:
 ```